 A “waiver of subrogation” endorsement in favor of the member should be added to the contractor’s Workers’ Compensation, General Liability and Automobile Liability policies.

-For long term contracts renewable on an annual basis or large construction projects we like to see an endorsement to all policies that will give the member at least 30-day notice if the contractor’s insurance is cancelled or non-renewed.
+For long term contracts renewable on an annual basis or large construction projects we like to see an endorsement to all policies that will give the member at least 30-days notice of cancellation or non-renewal if the contractor’s insurance is canceled or non-renewed.

 For particularly hazardous operations, large contracts and projects like a multi-million dollar treatment plant, pipeline or building higher liability limits should be requested.
 Double the limits of liability shown above and request an Umbrella Liability policy to add $1 to $5 million limits above all of the GL, AL and WC limits.
 Ask for even higher limits of liability if the project is over about $50,000,000 or there are significant exposures to large numbers of people concentrated in places like schools, hospitals or densely developed urban areas.

 For small, ordinary, routine contracts with small companies or individuals, an exception for lower limits of liability can be made.
-This is a judgment call and should be carefully considered.
+This is a judgment call and should be carefully vetted.